 We then look at the heroic stand by the Princess Patricia’s Canadian Light Infantry on Bellewaarde Ridge on 8th May and the German advance to Railway Wood.

-In the evening we attend the moving Last Post ceremony at the Menin Gate before dinner in our hotel.
+In the evening we attend the moving Last Post ceremony at the Menin Gate before dinner.

 Day 3 – Third and Fourth Ypres